 Ube – purple sweet potato ice creamCourse: DessertCuisine: AsianDifficulty: Easy

-1 ½ cups purple sweet potato, cooled, peeled & mashed
+1 ½ cups purple (or orange) sweet potato, cooled, peeled & mashed

 1 ½ cups almond milk (or milk of choice)

 ⅛ – ¼ cups maple syrup (to taste)

 - Add all ingredients to a high powered blender and blend until very smooth.
 Typically around 3-4 minutes.
 Taste for sweetness and adjust if needed.